mapcode-foundation/mapcode-cpp/README.md

 ## Release Notes

+* 2.0.2

+    Speed-up of encoding (4x times faster than 2.0.1).

+* 2.0.1

+    Removed compiler warnings.

 * 2.0.0

     Support for high-precision mapcodes, with up to 8 character extensions (up to 10 micron accuracy).